Bex-Lightowlers/Summative-1/README.md

 - It generates random numbers using `ramdom.randit(1, 10)` for a & x which equates to b.
 - Prompts the user to input their answer using `input()`
 - Generates 5 questions using `i in range(5)`
-- Provides immediate feedback if correct or incorrect
+- Provides immediate feedback if correct or incorrect by using `if-else` statement
 - At the end, displaced overall score.

 To clone the repository